SpeechResearch/speechresearch.github.io/README.md

 # Speech Research

-This papge lists some speech related research at Microsoft Research Asia, conducted by team led by <a href="https://www.microsoft.com/en-us/research/people/xuta/">Xu Tan</a>.
+This page lists some speech-related research conducted by the team led by <a href="https://www.microsoft.com/en-us/research/people/xuta/">Xu Tan</a>.
 The research topics cover text to speech, singing voice synthesis, music generation, automatic speech recognition, etc.

 Some related links: